Notice

 cephfs-data-scan scan_links

-‘scan_extents’ and ‘scan_inodes’ commands may take a very long time if there are many files or very large files in the data pool.
+scan_extents and scan_inodes commands may take a very long time if the data pool contains many files or very large files.

-To accelerate the process, run multiple instances of the tool.
+To accelerate the process of running scan_extents or scan_inodes, run multiple instances of the tool:

-Decide on a number of workers, and pass each worker a number within the range 0-(worker_m - 1).
+Decide on a number of workers, and pass each worker a number within the range 0-(worker_m - 1) (that is, ‘zero to “worker_m” minus 1’).

-The example below shows how to run 4 workers simultaneously:
+The example below shows how to run four workers simultaneously:

 # Worker 0